Skip to Main Content

 Above the Port, Facing the Sea

 On Ponza, the harbor is the island's pulse.
 Fishing boats tie up before dawn, the catch moves quickly, and by the time the morning light settles over the colored houses stacked up the hillside, the day's seafood is already spoken for.
 Eea sits above all of this, its terrace positioned to take in the full sweep of the port below and the rugged coastline beyond.
-The view is not incidental — it frames exactly the kind of meal you are about to have.
+The view is not incidental; it frames the meal.

 The restaurant takes its name from the Ancient Greek designation for Ponza, a detail that anchors it firmly to place rather than to any particular culinary moment or trend.
 That rootedness carries through to the menu, which focuses almost exclusively on fish and seafood, moving between more traditional southern Italian preparations and dishes with a creative edge.